norwoodj/docs/docs/resume.md

 [Personal Projects](https://github.com/norwoodj)
 -----------------
 [helm-docs](https://github.com/norwoodj/helm-docs)
-:   An automatic Markdown documentation generator for helm charts with over 1500 stars
+:   An automatic Markdown documentation generator for helm charts with over 1500 stars on github,  1 million image pulles from Docker Hub,
+    and in use by dozens of organizations

 [bastion-pod-ctl](https://github.com/norwoodj/bastion-pod-ctl)
 :   CLI tool written in Go for proxying TCP and SSH traffic into a private network via a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) created on a kubernetes